Social Justice

 Hearing their different yet similar stories of having to overcome isolation, adjust to new foods, navigate school and find jobs made Chang and Saddiq real people instead of merely immigration statistics.

-As we approach the holiday season and the Super Bowl, it’s essential to remember that human trafficking doesn’t take a break.
+As we approach the holiday season and the Super Bowl, it’s essential to remember that fight sex trafficking doesn’t take a break.

-New Report on the Rise of Persecuted Christians and Global Displacement Around the World
+New Report on the Rise of Persecuted Christians Worldwide and Global Displacement

 The Bible and the Civil Rights Movement

-Many scholars describe the civil rights movement as a political movement with religious dressing—useful for the movement’s purposes but not central to the message.
+Many scholars describe the civil rights movement as a political movement with religious dressinguseful for the movements purposes but not central to the message.
 But the work of historian David L. Chappell, based on testimonies by civil rights activists and leaders, contradicts this.
-Their accounts indicate that “it was, for them, primarily a religious event.”
+Their accounts indicate that it was, for them, primarily a religious event, showing the profound influence of the Bible on the civil rights movement.

 For the last four hundred years, racism has been ingrained in the founding and fabric of America.
-What this means is the gravitational pull of our culture is downward into prejudice, discrimination, and racism.
+What this means is the gravitational pull of our culture is downward into prejudice, discrimination, and racism, making ethnic unity leadership essential.

 20th Annual Outreach Resources of the Year: Social Issues